pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 Step 3.
 Go back to step 1 and repeat until there is no further improvement.

+Step 4.
+Add another Convolutional block to make the model learn  more useful features.

+Step 5.
+Go back to step 1 and repeat until there is no further improvement.

 ![image](https://github.com/pankaj-chand/Globally_Sclerotic_Glomeruli/assets/49002748/43e71896-77a6-4cb4-b71c-482d840827f4)
 ![model2](images/baseline_models/Model2.png)
 #### One Large Dense Hidden Layer (49152 = 128x128x3)